stevavoliajvar/stop_cloudflare/PEOPLE.md

 "God dammit Cloudflare, stop thinking I'm a bot. it's tiring to fill all those recaptchas." by @[MathiasSM](https://twitter.com/MathiasSM/status/1164326427841486850)

+"the primary reason i have probably 200 tabs open on my phone (ff stops counting at 100) is that fucking cloudflare keeps cycling me through captcha after captcha and i really, really want to punch through a wall as a result. also its generally all enraging anyway" by @[coffeeshark89](https://twitter.com/coffeeshark89/status/1161372200898838529)

 "Hi do you guys know how to make Cloudflare shit stop?
 We don't have an account but someone is creating accounts with our email domain.
 I tried a password rest to lock them out but they keep coming." by @[LinLorienelen](https://twitter.com/LinLorienelen/status/1163491558831734784)

 "Cloudflare you are drunk!
 Stop harassing me for using ProtonVPN!" by @[TestaErrico](https://twitter.com/TestaErrico/status/1163395227794771968)